 In the 1960s, ‘control mats’ were used as sensors to detect the approach of pedestrians.
-These mats detected changes in the weight/pressure on a specific area of the ground in front and back of the gates.
+These mats detected changes in the weight/pressure on a specific area of the ground in front and behind the gates.
 If the weight that a particular area experienced was more than the set limit (the ‘trigger limit’ was set lower than the average human weight), then the doors would open.

 Motion detectors or optical sensors

-These days, however, most automatic doors use motion detection sensors or optical sensors, which are installed on the sides of the door, to trigger the opening/closing of doors.
+These days, most automatic doors use motion detection sensors or optical sensors, which are installed on the sides of the door, to trigger the opening/closing of doors.
 These sensors, as their names imply, detect or ‘look for’ motion in front of the gate.
 In these sensors, motion is detected by a microwave beam (10.5 GHz) produced by an antenna that is installed on the door header and generally points in the downward and outward direction.

 These specialized sensors use infrared technology to trigger the opening/closing of doors.
-These sensors detect changes in temperature in the area surrounding the doors, so when an individual approaches the doors, their heat signature is detected by the sensors, which cause the doors to fly open!
+These sensors detect changes in temperature in the area surrounding the doors, so when an individual approaches the doors, their heat signature is detected by the sensors, which causes the doors to fly open!

 How do the doors actually open?

 After the sensors detect the presence of an individual, the job of actually opening/closing the doors must be completed.
-Sensors are connected to an electronic drive train, which is attached to the panels of the door through an auxiliary drive or a cog wheel.
+Sensors are connected to an electronic drive train, which is attached to the panels of the door through an auxiliary drive or cog wheel.
 The auxiliary drive is connected by rubber belts that regulate the opening and closing motions of the doors.
-At the bottom of these doors are rollers that allow the doors to slide so smoothly.
+At the bottoms of these doors are rollers that allow the doors to slide smoothly.

 Benefits of automatic doors